 One of the fundamental principles of eCommerce web development quality assurance testing (or any software testing for that matter) is that 100% test automation is not possible.

 So while automated testing does bring efficiency to testing, it can never fully automate the quality assurance process.

-This is where manual testing comes into play, and it’s something that the QA team at Leaf employs as well as part of our QA process when designing and building eCommerce stores, whether on Shopify, WooCommerce or any other platform.
+This is where manual testing comes into play.
+It’s something that the Quality Assurance (QA) team at Leaf employs as a core part of our QA process when designing and building eCommerce stores, whether on Shopify, WooCommerce or any other platform.

 What is manual testing?